georgefrent/Data-Stream-Processing/README.md

 Requirement: Develop a script that displays alerts if the prevalence of COVID increases.

-Minimum requirements:
+How it works:
 ---------------------

-1. Use the data set at: https://data.gov.ro/dataset/transparenta-covid The dataset is downloaded by the script.
+1. Uses the data set at: https://data.gov.ro/dataset/transparenta-covid (The dataset is downloaded by the script.)
-2. Display an alert for cities that reported an increase in values greater than a configurable value.
+2. Displays an alert for cities that reported an increase in values greater than a configurable value.
-3. Display the counties with the highest prevalence in the last 10 days.
+3. Displays the counties with the highest prevalence in the last 10 days.

 Resources:
 ----------